Former teacher Cynthia Perkins sentenced to 41 years without parole in child sex crimes case

 "I would also like to apologize to my three children.
 I haven't spoken to them in three years.
 I love them and I miss them, and I'm sorry," Perkins said.

-A scathing letter written by one of Cynthia's children—born during her first marriage—was read in court Friday and called her a "horrible" and "manipulative" mother.
+A scathing letter written by one of Cynthia's family members and read in court Friday called her "horrible" and "manipulative".

-"My life is so much better without you," the letter read in part.
+"I think what you heard today was a lot of pain in there from a lot of people, and it really goes to show you the damage that people can do with these evil acts," said Assistant Attorney General Barry Milligan.

 The former Livingston Parish school instructor made a deal with state prosecutors earlier this week, pleading guilty to only a handful of the more than 100 combined charges she and her ex faced, securing her conviction on three counts: production of child pornography, second-degree rape and mingling of harmful substances.